 The terms are often tossed around as though they’re interchangeable, but estimates, proposals, and contracts are very different things.
-Unfortunately, many misunderstandings result from confusing them.
+Estimates and proposals are for selling and negotiating a sale, while a contract is a legally binding agreement.
+Contracts and proposals are useful tools to prevent disputes, as long as they are used correctly.
+When confused, these documents can lead to misunderstandings.
 If contractors understand the differences, they can make things clear to their clients and avoid confusion.

 Table of Contents